puppetlabs/puppet-docs/source/pdk/1.0/pdk_testing.md

 After you've written your unit tests, run the `pdk test unit` command to run all of the tests you've included in your module.

 Test and validate your module anytime you are going to modify or add code, to verify that you are starting out with clean code.
-Then, as you create classes and write other code in your module, continue to write and run unit tests, and validate.
+Then, as you create classes and write other code in your module, continue to validate it, and to write and run unit tests.

 Related links: